xmartlabs/Bender/Documentation/Importing.md

 #### What happens with unsupported Layers?

 Unsupported layers are ignored and their connections are not rewired.
 This means that if you have a layer that is not supported in your main execution graph then the graph will be separated in different parts and the conversion will fail.
 If you have unsupported layers in your graph which you want to ignore then you should [add an optimizer](#custom-optimizer) similar to `TFDeleteDropout` to your converter.
-If you have a layer in your graph that is not supported but you need to execute it in Palladium then you should [add a custom layer](API.md#adding-new-layers) implementing it and create a mapper that maps that operation to the layer you created.
+If you have a layer in your graph that is not supported but you need to execute it in Bender then you should [add a custom layer](API.md#adding-new-layers) implementing it and create a mapper that maps that operation to the layer you created.

 #### A note on weight order
 In TensorFlow, the weights for [Conv2D](https://www.tensorflow.org/api_docs/python/tf/nn/conv2d) and most other layers are stored in [kernelHeight, kernelWidth, inputChannels, outputChannels] order but Metal requires a different order.
 This means that the weights need to be transposed.
 This can be done on the Python or on the Swift side.

 For __MPSCNNConvolution__ you need to pass [outputChannels, kernelHeight, kernelWidth, inputChannels] ordered weights, while the __MPSCNNFullyConnected__ class takes weights in the order [outputChannels, sourceWidth, sourceHeight, inputChannels].
-Palladium includes helper functions to make this transpositions which are used when converting these layers.
+Bender includes helper functions to make this transpositions which are used when converting these layers.
 Have a look at [HWIOtoOHWI](../Sources/Helpers/Helpers.swift) for an example.
 If you want to create another layer which needs transposition of weights then you can implement your own in a similar way.

 ### Adding custom Optimizers <a name="custom-optimizer"></a>

 If the default optimizers do not fill your needs you might want to add custom optimizers.
-Also keep in mind that Palladium does not support every function implemented in TensorFlow so it might be that you use not supported ops.
+Also keep in mind that Bender does not support every function implemented in TensorFlow so it might be that you use not supported ops.
 In this case you can create a custom layer as explained below.
 We are open to receive Pull Requests implementing more layers.

 To create an optimizer, create a class that conforms to `TFOptimizer`.
 A TFOptimizer does just have one simple function: